History of Rome: Roman Republic

 Rome's early enemies were the neighbouring hill tribes of the Volscians, the Aequi, and of course the Etruscans.
 As years passed and military successes increased Roman territory, new adversaries appeared.
 The fiercest were the Gauls, a loose collective of peoples who controlled much of Northern Europe including what is modern North and Central-East Italy.

 In 387 BC, Rome was sacked and burned by the Senones coming from eastern Italy and led by Brennus, who had successfully defeated the Roman army at the Battle of the Allia in Etruria.
 Multiple contemporary records suggest that the Senones hoped to punish Rome for violating its diplomatic neutrality in Etruria.
 The Senones marched 130 km to Rome without harming the surrounding countryside; once they had sacked the city, the Senones withdrew from Rome.
 Brennus was defeated by the dictator Furius Camillus at Tusculum soon afterwards.

 After that, Rome hastily rebuilt its buildings and went on the offensive, conquering the Etruscans and seizing territory from the Gauls in the north.
 After 345 BC, Rome pushed south against other Latins.
 Their main enemy in this quadrant were the fierce Samnites, who outsmarted and trapped the legions in 321 BC at the Battle of Caudine Forks.
 In spite of these and other temporary setbacks, the Romans advanced steadily.
 By 290 BC, Rome controlled over half of the Italian peninsula.
 In the 3rd century BC, Rome brought the Greek poleis in the south under its control as well.

 Amidst the never-ending wars (from the beginning of the Republic up to the Principate, the doors of the temple of Janus were closed only twice—when they were open it meant that Rome was at war), Rome had to face a severe major social crisis, the Conflict of the Orders, a political struggle between the Plebeians (commoners) and Patricians (aristocrats) of the ancient Roman Republic, in which the Plebeians sought political equality with the Patricians.
 It played a major role in the development of the Constitution of the Roman Republic.
-It began in 494 BC, when, while Rome was at war with two neighboring tribes, the Plebeians all left the city (the first Plebeian Secession).
+It began in 494 BC, when, while Rome was at war with two neighbouring tribes, the Plebeians all left the city (the first Plebeian Secession).
 The result of this first secession was the creation of the office of Plebeian Tribune, and with it the first acquisition of real power by the Plebeians.